 St. Elisabeth’s Church maintains a choral tradition of a high standard, with a repertoire of music spanning the centuries from medieval plainsong to modern music.
 The choir consists of around twenty people of all ages and from all walks of life who share a common love of making music together.
-Their primary responsibility is to maintain a pattern of regular choral services from week to week, including the main sung Sunday Eucharist, and regular Evensong and Benediction, and weekday feasts.
-This year we are planning a series of trips to sing services in different churches over summer, and also recording a CD.

 St. Elisabeth’s Church, serves a large parish of 12,000 people and was consecrated in 1883.
 Since 2004 it has been a grade one listed building.
 It is fortunate in possessing one of the finest pipe organs in the country, which was built at the same time as the church by the top organ builder of the time, Hill and Son of London.
 It is a testimony to the quality and national importance of the instrument that the original opening recital was played by the then organist of Westminster Abbey.

 The organ has been in constant use since 1883, for accompanying Sunday services, for weddings, baptisms, funerals as well as concerts and other functions.
 There can be few families in Reddish for whom the organ at St. Elisabeth’s has not been played, at one of life’s great events over the last 120 years.